coffeeexistence/PetAdoptionInterviewAssignment/README.md

 # Dev notes

-- Persistence of fetched/modified redux data is not required
 - I would use redux-thunk/redux-saga for sufficiently complex requirements, but in this case I will use react renderless components to handle async data flows.

 # Out of scope (but wouldn't be for an actual project)